Skip to main content

 FAQ

 Yes.
-Spring Boot and Dropwizard embed Jetty and register MBeans automatically when spring.jmx.enabled=true (Spring Boot) or JMX is enabled in the Dropwizard config.
-Enable remote JMX access with the same -Dcom.sun.management.jmxremote.* JVM flags on the application.
+Spring Boot and Dropwizard embed Jetty and register its MBeans when JMX is enabled (spring.jmx.enabled=true on Spring Boot).
+Add the same -Dcom.sun.management.jmxremote.* flags to the application JVM and point the scraper at it.

 How do I monitor multiple Jetty instances?

-Run one JMX Scraper per instance, each configured with a different OTEL_JMX_SERVICE_URL.
-All scrapers export to the same Collector:
+Run one JMX Scraper per instance, each with a different OTEL_JMX_SERVICE_URL, all exporting to the same Collector:

 docker-compose.yaml (multiple instances)